-2. For your hour sketchbook, do a drawing based on one of your previous drawings.
+Sketchbook Drawing: Spend 30+ minutes creating a drawing based on one of your previous sketches from this year.
 Make significant changes in this drawing to reveal more of your personal interests as a young artist.

-Or, do 2 drawings that demonstrate an evolution of your artistic ideas (either in a major way, as in Mondrian’s work, or in a less drastic way, as in Jane Davies’ “Teeny Tiny Art” series).
+Or, do two or more new drawings that demonstrate an evolution of your artistic ideas (either in a major way, as in Mondrian’s work, or in a less drastic way, as in Jane Davies’ 4 x 4″ art series).

 Watch the following conversation with artist Angus Wilson about still life painting:

 For your sketchbook notes, comment on the following: